 Per the bottle, “Noble Vines 667 Pinot Noir honors the most coveted Dijon vine stocks of Burgundy, France.
 These vines enhance the structure of the wine and thrive in our family owned, cool climate Monterey vineyard.”
-Alcohol content of 667 Pinot Noir is 13.5% by volume per their website.
+Alcohol content of 667 Pinot Noir is 13.5% by volume.

 In appearance, we described this wine as purple to dark garnet in color.
 What we found most interesting was the wine’s legs.
 They were evenly spaced.
 However, on the sides of the glass, one set fell slowly and the other fell fast.
 The quote of the evening was, “this wine has nicer legs than a chorus line!”